Validators/Polkadot-Clustered-Nodes/README.md

 The automated scripts are in the `Scripts` folder in this repository.

-Instead of running your own Polkadot node, you are welcome to use Validators public node: https://github.com/Validators/Polkadot-Public-Node-API-Documentation#polkadot-public-nodes
+Instead of running your own Polkadot node, you are welcome to use Validators: [polkadot public nodes](https://github.com/Validators/Polkadot-Public-Node-API-Documentation#polkadot-public-nodes).

 ## Infrastructure backup and recovery mechanism - take one